 - an increased risk for urinary tract infections

 Talk to your doctor if you suspect your child has an OAB.
 In most cases, an OAB goes away with time.
 If not, there are treatments and at-home measures available to help your child overcome or manage this condition.

 Wetting in children under 3 years old is very common.
 Most children will be able to control their bladder after they turn 3, but this age can still vary.
 An OAB is often not diagnosed until a child is 5 or 6 years old.
-By the age of 5, more than 90 percent of children are able to control their urine during the day.
-Your doctor may not diagnose nighttime urinary incontinence until your child is 7 years old.
+By the age of 5,

 The most common symptom of OAB in children is the urge to go to the bathroom more often than is normal.
 A normal bathroom habit is about four to five trips per day.
 With OAB, the bladder may contract and cause the sensation of needing to urinate, even when it isn’t full.
 Your child may not directly tell you that they have the urge.
 Look for signs like squirming in their seat, dancing around, or jumping from one foot to the other.